matomo-org/developer-documentation/docs/5.x/tracking-java.md

 The primary source to look for an API documentation is the [JavaDoc](https://matomo-org.github.io/matomo-java-tracker/javadoc/index.html).
 This guide provides a quick overview of the most important classes and methods of the library.

-If you experience any problems or have any questions, please [create an issue](https://github.com/matomo-org/matomo-java-tracker/issues/new) in the [Matomo Java Tracker repository].
+If you experience any problems or have any questions, please [create an issue](https://github.com/matomo-org/matomo-java-tracker/issues/new) in the [Matomo Java Tracker repository](https://github.com/matomo-org/matomo-java-tracker).
 We are happy to help you.

 ## Adding the dependency